|Elliott Sound Products||Using HEXFETs in High Fidelity Audio|

 Last Update: March 2014

 When we build linear power amplifiers, we always need to choose some device for the output stage.
 This could be any power device including valves, BJTs, IGBTs, and MOSFETs.
 Each has its own strengths and weaknesses which forces us to choose between them.
 If, perchance, we wanted to build a very simple and accurate amplifier, we can safely ignore valves, since they all need heating circuitry and are not simple for a true hi-fi amplifier.
 That it is possible to build a valve amp to a high specification is not in doubt, but they tend to be complex and expensive.

 BJTs are often used, but they do not respond well to even momentary overloads.
 This is because they suffer from second-breakdown - an instantaneous and catastrophic failure mode.
 IGBTs (Insulated Gate Bipolar Transistors) are seldom used, and will be very similar to a BJT, only with an insulated gate.
 They still need thermal compensation and a suitable gate drive design, and can suffer from a 'latch-up' condition in some cases.
-Lastly there is the MOSFET, which does not suffer any second-breakdown effects.
+Lastly there is the MOSFET, which does not suffer any second-breakdown effects (although this is not strictly true - see below for more info).
 MOSFETs (Metal Oxide Semiconductor Field Effect Transistors) come in two primary types - vertical and lateral.